pmoule/go2hal/README.md

 }
 ```
 ###CURIEs
-A Resource Object can have a set if CURIE links.
+A Resource Object can have a set of CURIE links.
 Same for used Link Relations, that are capable of setting
 a CURIE link.
 ```go
 curieLink, _ := hal.NewCurieLink("doc", "http://example.com/docs/relations/{rel}")